EndPointCorp/end-point-blog/2015/11/09/broken-wikis-due-to-php-and-mediawiki.html.md

 non-existent/poor support for packages, namespaces, and scoping, it is vital that all your PHP variables, class names, etc. are as unique as possible.
 To that end, the name of the class was changed at some point
-to “MWNamespace”—but the damage has been done.
+to “MWNamespace”—​but the damage has been done.
 The second group to share the blame is the PHP developers, both for not having namespace support for so long, and for making it into a reserved word full knowing that one of the poster children for “mature” PHP apps, MediaWiki, was using “namespace”.